WIOT

-WIOT (104.7 FM) is a commercial radio station licensed to Toledo, Ohio, and features a mainstream rock format.
-Owned by iHeartMedia, Inc., WIOT serves both Northwest Ohio and Monroe County, Michigan, as an affiliate of The Bob & Tom Show and The House of Hair with Dee Snider.
+WIOT (104.7 FM) is a commercial radio station licensed to Toledo, Ohio, United States, and serves both Northwest Ohio and Monroe County, Michigan.
+Owned by iHeartMedia, it features a mainstream rock format.
 WIOT's studios are located in Downtown Toledo while the transmitter resides in the Toledo suburb of Oregon.
 In addition to a standard analog transmission, WIOT broadcasts over two HD Radio channels and is available online via iHeartRadio.